lgperrin/Network-Security/README.md

 | **Case Study Report**          | $60$%   (a written report submission)    |

-**The overall module pass mark is 40%**.
+<ins>**The overall module pass mark is 40%**</ins>.
 The practical exercise requires you to demonstrate the use of security tools for network analysis and network protection tasks.
 This will cover topics 1-4 and the practice lab exercises.
 The case study report requires you to analyse a scenario describing a company’s network.
 In your report you must propose how the company should improve their network security.
 This assessment covers all topics.